wes648/Westerfit.jl/README.md

 **NFOLD** (0::Int): Symmetry-fold of the internal rotor.
 0 disables most of the torsional code (I think)

-**mcalc** (8::Int): Determines the size of the torsional basis as 2mcalc+1 for A & E symmetry states and 2mcalc+2 for B symmetry.
+**mcalc** (8::Int): Determines the size of the torsional basis as 2mcalc+1.
 BELGI uses 10 for the first stage and the equivalent of 4 for the second stage.
 I've found 5 to work reasonably well without being repulsively slow.

+**mmax** (??::Int): Determines the number of torsional states in the second diagonalization as mmax+1

 **vtmax** (0::Int): Largest torsional state output by the code.
 I *think* this also impacts what torsional states are used in the fitter.
 Best to keep with just ground state for now.